Summer High School Internship Program

 • Unofficial academic transcripts (grade/progress reports will not be accepted in lieu of a transcript)

-• What college major or career are you looking to pursue?
+• What career paths are you considering?

 Applicants must submit all of the above materials by the application deadline or their application will not be considered.